human-centered-ai-lab/CARVIS-WSI/README.md

 - [pyvips 2.21](https://pypi.org/project/pyvips/)
 - [numpy 1.21.5](https://numpy.org/)
 - [opencv 4.6.0](https://opencv.org/)

+## Recorindg setup

+To record the eyetracking data use [iMotions](https://imotions.com) and [QuPath](https://qupath.github.io/).
+Import the [scripts/ViewerCoordinates](scripts/ViewerCoordinates.groovy) script into QuPath by placing it in the scripts directory (´Documents/quPath/scripts/´ or check the location of the scipts directory with Automate->Shared Scripts->Open Scripts Directory).
+Once everything is set up and you are ready to start recording you can start the ViewerCoordinates script (Automate->Shared Scripts->ViewerCoordinates->Run [`Ctrl+R`]). **Important** to note iMotions must be running before the ViewerCoordinates script is started.
+The [ViewerCoordinates](scripts/ViewerCoordinates.groovy) script generate a csv eye tracking and the coordinates of currently viewed WSI region in relation to layer 0.

 ## Usage
 To draw heatmap data, a csv file with eye tracking data exported from iMotions is needed.
 All WSI files, on which eye tracking data have been recorded in the iMotions session, must be present inside `data` directory.